Denver Public Schools Buck Trend, Plug School-to-Prison Pipeline

 The IGA

 The new Intergovernmental Agreement (IGA) further clarifies the role of police in public schools, according to the Denver Post.
 The agreement states that the role will be limited to criminal threats to school safety, releasing officers from dealing with routine disciplinary matters.
 Those issues will be directed to school staff, including administrators or the appropriate services.
-In addition, officers that work in Denver Public Schools will be required to undergo training that minimizes race bias.
+In addition, officers who work in Denver Public Schools will be required to undergo training that minimizes race bias.
 Principals and security guards will go through the same type of training.

 Additional Resources [+]